stephenajulu/ajulusthoughts.com/content/post/how-to-level-up-self-improvement-for-men.md

 ### 10. Find good friends

-I have never been good at making friends,I first had social anxiety before becoming introverted.
+I have never been good at making friends, I first had social anxiety before becoming introverted.
 I don't necessarily like being an introvert but I don't hate it either, the best way I'd describe it is a "tussle" between love and hate.
 But I am blessed to have friends with equally crazy dreams and we push each other forward.
 Find a good group of friends specifically male friends who will push you as you push them, who will be there for you when the challenges of life exceed your strength.
 Find trustworthy ones.
 Test them.
 For example, one day scare them with the "Hi, kindly help me, I'm in jail and I need bail" text.
 Some will genuinely not have enough money to support you others will support you, many will lie or laugh at you.
 Trust your gut.

 ### 11. Trust your instinct/gut